 Mentors are a major part of their mentee's life.
-They provide stability and a caring relationship for their mentees where they might not otherwise have a caring adult.
-They provide their kids with a something to be excited about and someone who is always looking out for their well being.
+They provide stability and a caring relationship for their mentees.
+They provide their kids with something to be excited about and someone who is always looking out for their well being.

-- Meet four times each month with their mentor (one meeting each month is sponsored by 4-H)
+- Meet four times each month with their mentor (one activity each month is sponsored by 4-H)

 - Attend monthly Family Night Out programs together with their family

-- Be a mentor to a child in Utah County
+- Be a mentor to a child (ages 9 - 15) in Utah County

 - Be a guide, advocate, friend and role model.
 You are not tutor, counselor, or social worker.

 - Introduce your mentee to new and different environments

-- Meet and socialize monthly with the other mentors at the monthly provided activity for you and your mentee
+- Attend the monthly 4-H sponsored activity for you and your mentee

-- Give an hour of time each week for one full year
+- Give an hour of time each week for a minimum of one year

 - Meet 4 times per month (usually once each week) with the youth you mentor